 Action and romance combine in this lively Southwestern adventure, complete with riddles the reader is invited to solve to identify historical and cultural sites around New Mexico.
 See the DMT page of Kris Bock’s website for a printable list of the clues and recipes from the book.

-The first book in the Southwest Treasure Hunters series is The Mad Monk’s Treasure.
-The Dead Man’s Treasure is book 2.
+The Mad Monk’s Treasure is the first of the Southwest Treasure Hunters novels.
+The Dead Man’s Treasure is book 2 and The Skeleton Canyon Treasure is book 3.
 Each novel stands alone and is complete, with no cliffhangers.
-This series mixes action and adventure with “closed door” romance.
+This series mixes action and adventure with mostly “closed door” romance.
 The stories explore the Southwest, especially New Mexico.